paudetseis/Telewavesim/README.md

 internal composition and dynamics of our planet.
-Some of the most widely used techniques to infer these properties are based on examining the effect of teleseismic body wave (i.e., P and S waves that originate from distant earthquakes and arrive as plane waves) interactions with the stratified medium through which they travel.
+Some of the most widely used techniques to infer these properties are based on examining the effect of teleseismic body wave (i.e., P and S waves that originate from distant earthquakes and arrive as plane waves) propagation (e.g., transmission and scattering) through stratified media.
 Modeling the seismic response from stacks of subsurface layers is therefore an essential tool in characterizing their effect on observed seismograms.

 This python package contains modules to synthesize teleseismic body-wave propagation through stacks of generally anisotropic and strictly horizontal layers using the